-Every tutor has some knowledge to share with others, and with students especially.
+Every tutor has some knowledge to share with others and with students especially.

-Requirements to the article
+Requirements for the article

-The usual length of our articles is about 300-350 words.
-It can vary depending on the topic you’re writing about.
+- Our articles are usually about 400-550 words.
+It can vary depending on the topic.
 Usually, it’s enough to share all the information in one article.
-And it’s good for reading and perception.
-The uniqueness of the text should be no less than 85%.
+It’s good for reading and perception.
+But it’s ok if you have a bigger text.

-Heading 1 (H1) should be similar to the title but not the same.
-Up to 70 characters.
+Heading 1 (H1) should be similar to the title but not the same — up to 70 characters.

 Read more about the structure here.